paralax/ColossalOpera/easy/condensing_sentences.md

 # Challenge Output

-    Deep episodes of Deep Space Nine came on the televisionly after the news.
+    Deepisodes of Deep Space Nine came on the televisionly after the news.
     Digitalarm clockscarea children.